falsandtru/pjax-api/gh-pages/docs/apis/pjax/config/index.md

 ### timeout: number = `3000`

-Set timeout for request by ms.
+Timeout value of requests by ms.

 ### wait: number = `0`

-Wait for the specified milliseconds after sending a request.
+Minimum time by ms required for requests.

 ## update: {...} = ...